A fusion construction of local L-factors

 By Theorem \ref{pervAmod}b) the induced equivalence between equivariant $\bA$-modules supported on the orbit and the corresponding subquotient\footnote{This is the subquotient corresponding to the 2-sided cell in the affine Weyl group, though we do not use this description here.} of $D^b(\P)$ is $t$-exact up to the shift by $d_w$.

-Thus the isomorphism \eqref{compl_iso} follows by inspection: notice that the Koszul complex $\KK_{O_w}$ is isomorphic to the image of the Koszul complex associated to the tautological section $v^*$ of the trivial vector bundle $V^*\otimes \O_{O_w\times V^*}$ mapping to the Koszul complex of the same bundle with the section $e(v^*)$ where $e$ is the tautological section of the bundle with fiber $\Lg$ on $O_w$.
+Thus the isomorphism \eqref{compl_iso} follows from Theorem \ref{Two_cat}: the Koszul complex $\KK_{O_w}$ is isomorphic to the image of the Koszul complex associated to the tautological section $v^*$ of the trivial vector bundle $V^*\otimes \O_{O_w\times V^*}$ mapping to the Koszul complex of the same bundle with the section $e(v^*)$ where $e$ is the tautological section of the bundle with fiber $\Lg$ on $O_w$.

 Clearly $H^i(\KK_w)=0$ for $i\ne 0$ while $H^0(\KK_w)=\O(Z_\rho\cap \pi^{-1}(O_w))$, which yields~c).

 Theorem \ref{Th2} is a direct corollary of Proposition \ref{abc}.